 To do before you arrive

-- Complete Online Registration as soon as you receive the email asking you to do so.
-You will need this to access new student information on https://my.uea.ac.uk/
+- Complete online registration as soon as you receive the email asking you to do so (this should be around 30 days before your course is due to start).
+You will need this to access new student information on My UEA.
+Learn more about registration

 - Put your arrival date in your diary!
-For Undergraduates and Postgraduates on taught degrees your arrival dates will be on your School’s web pages.
+For Undergraduates and Postgraduates on taught degrees your arrival dates will be on your School’s MyUEA induction pages.
 If you live on campus the accommodation office will email you this information.

-- Check your School web pages for information on your new course and induction events planned for you
+- Check your School MyUEA pages for information on your new course and induction events planned for you

 - Apply to Student Finance and/or secure your funding